McStasMcXtrace/McCode-contribution-support-docs/McXtrace/1.5_CDI/README.md

 <code>ManMandrill_CDI.instr</code> constitutes an example of using McXtrace to simulate Coherent
 Diffraction Imaging.
 A completely coherent beam is allowed to impinge on a a Phase/Absorption object.
-The objects itself consists of a mathematical plane which absorbs according to the gray scale in an image of a baboon, wherea the pahse is advanced by the gray scale value of the image of a man in a medieval costume of sorts (apparently peeling an orange).
+The objects itself consists of a mathematical plane which absorbs according to the gray scale in an image of a baboon, wherea the phase is advanced by the gray scale value of the image of a man in a medieval costume of sorts (apparently peeling an orange).

 Both images may be found in the Masks directory.